-Hidden south of Mount Tyndall, Querida is a former mining camp and company town.
+Hidden south of Mount Tyndall, Querida, CO is a former mining camp and company town.
 The name is Spanish for “beloved”.

 There are several original structures around town, including the ruins of the Bassick mill, a collasped mine shaft and a few old homes.

 Also known as Bassick City after its founder E. C. Bassick, Querida was founded to serve the surrounding mines.
 The most popular of which was Bassick Mine.

 In its heyday in the 1880s it had more than 500 residents, but by 1906 the town was abandoned.
 Mining resumed briefly from 1917 to 1920, and a post office opened under the name Bassick.